nice-game-hints/zniw-adventure/ScatteredWoods/Rivercrossing/otherside.md

 Sam's been fed, but how does that help you cross the river?

 # What's Sam's deal?
-He's a friendly snake, and has a plan to help you both after you [fed him.](snake.md)
+He's a friendly snake, and has a plan to get both of you across the river after you [fed him.](snake.md)

 # What did his plan need?
 He needed two logs.

 # How do I get the logs back?
-You just need to select the 'take' option when hovering your mouse over them.
+You just need to select the 'take' option from the interaction submenu (holding left-click over them.)

 ## How do I get both logs back?
 Go down one screen to pick up the first log, then back to Sam's island to get the other.